 How does it work?
 At registration you will give us your age and sex.
 We will measure your height and weight, taken in your running gear.
 We will then compute your handicap according to the charts and use these seconds to determine your starting time.

 The runner with the largest predicted handicap starts first.
 For the start, the clock is set at this number of seconds and begins counting down.
-Other runners start when their handicap time (written on their hand at registration) comes up on the clock.
+Other runners start when their handicap time (written on their bib number at registration) comes up on the clock.

 When the clock reaches zero, all runners have started and the clock then starts counting elapsed time for the race.
 Since handicaps were awarded at the start, the order of finish is therefore the actual standing in the race.
 (In addition to handicap times, we will also compute actual running times for all runners.)